If You Try A Shampoo Bar Once and It Does Not "Work" Is It a Sign That It Is Bad For You?

 It’s quite obvious that my body resisted my change in diet for a while.
 So does it mean that the change was a bad one for me?

 Like your gut and your skin, your scalp has a microbiome that has developed over the years.
 While it may not be the best microbiome for healthy hair, it is the only one your scalp knows.

 As you transition to a completely new product, your microbiome will change.

-As some people transition to natural shampoo bars, they will go through an adjustment period as their hair literally has to learn how to live without the ingredients in the bottled shampoo.
+As people transition to natural shampoo bars, some may experience an adjustment period as their hair literally has to learn how to live without the ingredients in the bottled shampoo.
 That is neither a lie nor a marketing ploy.

 Natural Shampoo Bars Do NOT Contain Detergents